Uttam-Mahata/codeoverflow/README.md

   - Help Center
   - Guidepaths

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps to contribute:
+We welcome contributions from the community!
+Here's how you can get involved:

-1. Fork the repository.
+1. **Fork** the repository.
 2. Create a new branch:
     ```bash
     git checkout -b feature-branch